gperdrizet/bartleby/docker_setup_notes.md

 docker run --gpus all --name bartleby -d bartleby:latest
 ```

-OK, having issues with CUDA, CUDA toolkit version and bits and bytes.
+OK, having issues with CUDA, CUDA toolkit version and bitsandbytes.
 Maybe we don't need to install the CUDA toolkit and build bitsandbytes in the container.
 Let's take a look and the Nvidia container images and see how they differ.

 ### 3. Nvidia images